Laphatize/coin-collector/instructions.md

+# Coin Collector
+A fun little game where you collect as many coins as you coin in 7 seconds.
+It's made with python using pygame on pgzero.

+# Instructions:
 ## Windows Users: <br>
 - Install Python 3
 - Open up command prompt and run `-m pip install -U pip`